harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ## Introductions

 An **introduction** is the first interaction with a given villager in a given year.
 Because New Game+ "resets the timeline" in StH, all villagers will start again at 0 affection and treat the player as if they had never met.
-The introduction boost varies for every villager and can also vary depending on whether the player is holding an item during this first interaction, called a **gift intro**.
+The introduction boost varies for every villager and can also vary depending on whether the player is holding an item during this first interaction, called a **gift intro**; a few villagers gain no extra boost from the gift intro as compared with the normal intro (Dia, Kurt, Parsley, and Ronald).
 The introduction boosts of all villagers are given below.

 | Villager | Intro | Gift Intro |